KenKundert/nestedtext/doc/file_format.rst

     An indented value must follow a multiline key.
 The indented value may be either a multiline string, a list or a dictionary.
-The combination of the key item and its value forms a *dict item*.
+The combination of the key item and its value forms a *dictionary item*.

 **Dictionary items**:

     Dictionary items take two possible forms.

-    The first is a *dict item with inline key*.
-In this case the line does not start with a tag, but instead contains an interior dict tag: a colon followed by either a space (``:␣``) or a line break where the colon is not the first non-space character on the line.
-The dict item consists of a key, the tag, and a value.
+    The first is a *dictionary item with inline key*.
+In this case the line starts with a key followed by a dictionary tag: a colon followed by either a space (``:␣``) or a newline.
+The dictionary item consists of the key, the tag, and the trailing value.
 Any space between the key and the tag is ignored.

     The inline key precedes the tag.
 It must be a non-empty string and must not:

     1. contain a line break character.
     2. start with a list item, string item or key item tag,
-    3. contain a dict item tag, or
+    3. contain a dictionary item tag, or
     4. contain leading spaces (any spaces that follow the key are ignored).

-    The tag is only used to determine the type of the line and is discarded leaving the value, which follows the tag.
+    The tag is only used to determine the type of the line and is discarded leaving the key and the value, which follows the tag.
 The value takes one of three forms.

     1. If the line contains further text (characters after the colon-space), then the value is that text.
 The text ends at the line break and may